Family Fun In + Around Burlington Things to Do Near Boston With the Whole Crew

 The 26-acre Stone Zoo has 10 exhibits, including the Himalayan Highlands (snow leopard, markhor, yak, black-necked crane), Windows to the Wild (two-toed sloth, cotton-top tamarin, kookaburra, rhinoceros hornbill) and Treetops and Riverbeds (black-handed spider monkey, white-cheeked gibbon, North American river otter).
 Kids love the children’s train, playground and rides.
 Grab a bite at The Safari Grill and head back out to visit the roadrunner, leopard gecko, Caribbean flamingo and American alligator.

 Think you can keep up with your kids, or do you want to show them who’s boss?
-Test your balancing mettle at Beanstalk Adventure Ropes Course in nearby Reading.
-Two levels of challenging ropes (12 feet and 24 feet up), plus a specially designed course for kids ages 2 – 7 and 30 activities (think zig-zag beams, spaghetti hand lines, angled rope ladders, crisscross walks) provide plenty of excitement.
+Test your balancing mettle at It Adventure Ropes Course in nearby Reading.
+With a four-level ropes course, zip rails and 30 activities (think zig-zag beams, spaghetti hand lines, angled rope ladders, crisscross walks) this course provide plenty of excitement for those looking for family activities.
 And yes — you’re harnessed in safely, so you can be as brave as you want to be.

 Made famous by Henry David Thoreau’s 1854 novel, Walden Pond and the woods that surround it beckon explorers to discover the surrounding natural beauty.
 Don your walking shoes, stop in at the Visitors Center at 915 Walden St. in Concord, Massachusetts, then enjoy this National Historic Landmark.